-The 2019A Subordinate Bonds may be redeemed prior to their final maturity if the Commission exercises its option to redeem the 2019A Subordinate Bonds.
+The 2019 Subordinate Bonds may be repaid early due to the exercise of the redemption option.
+If this happens, yield may be affected and 2019 Subordinate Bondholders will bear reinvestment risk The 2019 Subordinate Bonds may be redeemed prior to their final maturity if the Commission exercises its option to redeem the 2019 Subordinate Bonds.
 Bondholders bear the risk that monies received upon such redemption cannot be reinvested in comparable securities or at comparable yields.